albar965/littlenavmap-manual/src/en/INSTALLATION.rst

     privileges.
 Windows keeps control of these directories, therefore other problems might occur like replaced or deleted files.

-    There is usually no need to run *Little Navmap* as administrator.
+    There is no need to run *Little Navmap* as administrator.
     Adapt folder permissions if you have to export flight plans to protected places.

 Extract the Zip archive into a directory like